vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-5.md

 - **ParseTransitEvents (Process Group)**
   - **Input Port** ingests data from SimulateXmlTransitEvents Process Group
-  - **EvaluateXPath** extracts the timestamp of the last update for vehicle location data returned from each FlowFile.
+  - **ExtractTimestamp** extracts the timestamp of the last update for vehicle location data returned from each FlowFile.
   - **SplitXML** splits the parent's child elements into separate FlowFiles.
 Since vehicle is a child element in our xml file, each new vehicle element is stored separately.
-  - **EvaluateXPath** extracts attributes: vehicle id, direction, latitude, longitude and speed from vehicle element in each FlowFile.
+  - **ExtractTransitObservations** extracts attributes: vehicle id, direction, latitude, longitude and speed from vehicle element in each FlowFile.
   - **Output Port** outputs data with the new FlowFile attribute (key/values) to the rest of the flow

 - **ValidateGooglePlacesData (Process Group)**
   - **Input Port** ingests data from ParseTransitEvents Process Group
-  - **RouteOnAttribute** checks the NextBus Simulator data by routing FlowFiles only if their attributes contain transit observation data (Direction_of_Travel, Last_Time, Latitude, Longitude, Vehicle_ID, Vehicle_Speed)
+  - **ValidateNextBusData** checks the NextBus Simulator data by routing FlowFiles only if their attributes contain transit observation data (Direction_of_Travel, Last_Time, Latitude, Longitude, Vehicle_ID, Vehicle_Speed)
   - **InvokeHTTP** sends a rest call to Google Places API to pull in geo enriched data for transit location
   - **EvaluateJSONPath** parses the flowfile content for city and neighborhoods_nearby
-  - **RouteOnAttribute** checks the new Google Places data by routing FlowFiles only if their attributes contain geo enriched data (city, neighborhoods_nearby)
+  - **ValidateGooglePlacesData** checks the new Google Places data by routing FlowFiles only if their attributes contain geo enriched data (city, neighborhoods_nearby)
   - **Output Port** outputs data with nonempty FlowFile attributes (key/values) to the rest of the flow